2022 M&M's Fan Appreciation 400: Practice

 Ross Chastain was the fastest in the practice session with a time of 53.661 seconds and a speed of 167.720 mph.

 Practice results

 Qualifying

 Denny Hamlin scored the pole for the race with a time of 52.944 and a speed of 169.991 mph.

 During the second round of qualifying, Kurt Busch spun and the car made tail to wall contact to the Turn 3 wall.
-After further checkups on Sunday morning, he was medically disqualified and thereby suspended under a medical suspension that has continued to the remainder of the regular season.
+After further checkups on Sunday morning, he was medically disqualified and thereby suspended under a medical suspension that resulted in what became a career-ending injury, announcing his formal retirement on August 26, 2023.
 Ty Gibbs took over the 45 car for the remainder of the regular season.